 Florida is above the national average for drug-induced deaths.
-As of late 2017, data from the Florida Medical Examiner’s Office showed that in late 2016, drugs were involved in 11,910 deaths across the state.
+As of late 2018, data from the Florida Medical Examiner’s Office showed that drugs were involved in 12,080 deaths across the state.
 Many of them involved prescription drug use.
 According to the report, prescription drugs account for 61 percent of all drug occurrences in the report when ethyl alcohol is excluded.

 Some of the statistics from the report are:

-Just recently, in March 2018, Florida Gov. Rick Scott signed a unanimously passed bill (HB 21), which aims to discourage and prevent patients from getting addicted to prescription pain relievers before turning to street drugs such as heroin and fentanyl.
+In March 2018, former Florida Gov. Rick Scott signed a unanimously passed bill (HB 21), which aims to discourage and prevent patients from getting addicted to prescription pain relievers before turning to street drugs such as heroin and fentanyl.

-Perhaps the most important part of the bill is that it would limit the prescriptions that doctors can write for patients who need treatment for acute pain.
+Part of the bill limits prescriptions that doctors can write for patients who need treatment for acute pain.
 In many cases, doctors would be limited to writing three-day prescriptions.
 However, they could prescribe up to seven days’ worth of supplies if it is deemed medically necessary, according to the bill.

 The bill also requires physicians or their staff members to check a statewide prescription database before prescribing or dispensing controlled substances.